15 Best Things to Do in Petrified Forest National Park

 Distance: 2.2 miles / 3.5 km

-The Billings Gap Overlook Trail is one of Petrified Forest’s best-kept secrets!
+The Billings Gap Overlook Trail is a little-known day hike off Blue Mesa Scenic Road that leads to one of Petrified Forest’s best-kept secrets!

-By this, I mean that the hike to the Billings Gap Overlook follows what the National Park Service calls a 'social trail,' meaning that the hike is neither designated nor maintained by the agency.
+By this, I mean that the hike to the Billings Gap Overlook follows what the National Park Service refers to as a 'social trail,' meaning the hike is not designated or maintained by the agency.

-Being the case, the Billings Gap Overlook Trail is not only one of the least-hiked trails within the park, but it is also one of the easier trails in Petrified Forest, which I encourage you to learn more about in my separate article.
+That being the case, the Billings Gap Overlook Trail is one of the least-hiked trails in Petrified Forest National Park—not to mention, it is also one of the easier day hikes in the park, which I encourage you to learn more about in my separate article linked below.

 Read My Separate Post: Billings Gap Overlook Trail